Dustin

 The scope

-Dustin is a leading online IT partner in the Nordics and the Benelux, offering over 280,000 products and services to B2B and B2C customers.
-Even though they had a proper design team, insights were lacking in several areas - two such areas were the start page and the B2C affair.
-The design team was also tackling several problems, such as a lack of shared way of working and an outdated design system.
-These problems made it hard for the team to keep up with changing user needs and market demands, potentially impacting customer satisfaction and revenue growth."
+Dustin is a leading online IT partner in the Nordics and the Benelux, offering over 280,000 products and services to both B2B and B2C customers.
+Despite having a design team, key insights were missing, especially around the start page and B2C experience.
+The team also faced challenges such as an outdated design system and a lack of shared ways of working, which made it difficult to respond to evolving user needs and market demands.
+These issues impacted both customer satisfaction and revenue growth.

 Deliverables